 Environmental scientist-turned-professional bass angler Grae Buck says butterflies and gardens are mutually beneficial.
-Butterflies utilize flowering plants’ nectar and provide important pollination, in return.
+Butterflies utilize flowering plants’ nectar and provide important pollination in return.
 But, there’s an even more altruistic reason for homeowners to consider.
 Creating a habitat to attract and support butterflies can help stem the effects of increased development, herbicide and pesticide use, invasive species, and climate change on the butterfly population.
-Case in point: Sadly, the Monarch butterfly species are creeping toward endangerment.
+Case in point: Monarch butterfly species are sadly creeping toward endangerment.

-Ready to beautify your yards while, at the same time, provide critical habitat for our winged allies?
+Ready to beautify your yards and provide critical habitat for our winged allies?
 If so, consider following Grae’s surefire tips.

 Creating a Butterfly Habitat